MAZ01001/MAZ01001/maz_pc_setups.md

 | Look-ahead           | OFF                                     |
 | Psycho Visual Tuning | ON                                      |
 | Max B-frames         | 2                                       |

+Also, see the [Twitch VOD Track Guide](https://obsproject.com/kb/twitch-vod-track-guide "OBS project: Twitch VOD Track Guide (2023-07-14)") for how to set up a separate audio track for VOD.

 #### Output: Recording